pyrmont/articles.inqk.net/src/_posts/2025-09-18-revised-janet-dir-structure.md

 - `deps/`: This directory contains vendored dependencies that your bundle uses.
-  I've moved to using vendored dependencies as a way to avoid some of the issues that arise when you’re trying to share dependencies across all bundles.[^vend] If that sounds interesting, check out my bundle manager [Jeep][jp].
+  I've moved to using vendored dependencies as a way to avoid some of the issues that arise when you’re trying to share dependencies across all bundles.
+If that sounds interesting, check out my bundle manager [Jeep][jp].
 It makes vendoring dependencies as easy as can be.

 [jp]: https://github.com/pyrmont/jeep "Visit the GitHub repository for the Jeep